joshbrew/HEG_ESP32_Delobotomizer/README.md

 ## Boot routine

-The newer firmware contains a new boot-up routine for making it easier to switch modes on the device.
+The newer firmware contains a new boot-up routine for making it easier to identify streaming modes on the device.
 It will flash when powered up to indicate which mode it's in.

 Since your device is covered in tape this will help you find the reset button if I didn't mark it for you:
 ![esp32](https://github.com/moothyknight/HEG_ESP32_Delobotomizer/blob/29a4eabf0b20d9b95add2a5981e5b34cf1502fad/images/esp32.jpg)